acorn-io/runtime/docs/docs/10-home.md

 ### What is Acorn?

-Acorn is an application packaging and deployment framework for Kubernetes.
-It introduces an application artifact called Acorn images.
-An Acorn image consists of one or more Docker images, application configuration, and deployment specification.
-Acorn images can be deployed on any dev, test, and production Kubernetes clusters.
-Acorn images enable you to develop applications locally and move to production without having to switch tools or technology stacks.
+Acorn is an application packaging and deployment framework that simplifies running apps on Kubernetes.
+Acorn is able to package up all of an applications Docker images, configuration, and deployment specifications into a single Acorn image artifact.
+This artifact is publishable to any OCI container registry allowing it to be deployed on any dev, test, or production Kubernetes.
+The portability of Acorn images enables developers to develop applications locally and move to production without having to switch tools or technology stacks.

-Developers create Acorn images using an application configuration language called the Acorn Markup Language (AML).
-AML describes your application without the boilerplate of Kubernetes YAML files.
-You can use the Acorn CLI to build and deploy Acorn images and manage the resulting applications running on Kubernetes.
+Developers create Acorn images by describing the application configuration in an [Acornfile](/authoring/overview).
+The Acornfile describes the whole application without all of the boilerplate of Kubernetes YAML files.
+The Acorn CLI is used to build, deploy, and operate Acorn images on any Kubernetes cluster.

 ## Quickstart